PlayeRom/flightgear-addon-canvas-skeleton/README.md

 To solve this, I implemented a mechanism inspired by other frameworks: an `.env` file for local configuration that isn't added to the repository (the `.env` file is listed in `.gitignore`).
 If you create an `.env` file (copy `.env.example` as a starting point), you can set the variable `DEV_MODE=true`.
 This will automatically and programmatically add a **Dev Reload** menu item, allowing you to reload the add-on's Nasal files without restarting the simulator.

-The files `nasal/Utils/DevEnv.nas` and `nasal/Utils/DevReload.nas` handle this functionality, so you'll need to keep them if you want to use this mechanism.
+The files `nasal/Utils/Dev/DevEnv.nas` and `nasal/Utils/Dev/DevReload.nas` handle this functionality, so you'll need to keep them if you want to use this mechanism.

-You MUST also update the value of `DevReload.MAIN_MENU_LABEL` to match the name of your main menu label.
+You MUST also update the value of `MAIN_MENU_LABEL` in `DevReload.nas` file to match the name of your main menu label.

 ## Canvas Dialog